 See the Placements and Fees sections for more information.

-And two optional modules from:
+And two optional modules from (indicative titles as follows):

 - Advanced Developmental Psychology: Theory and Practice

 - Applied Developmental Psychology

 - Forensic Psychology